isomerpages/govtech-corp/media/events/_posts/2024-10-02-post-Singapore AI CTF (26 Oct 2024).md

 <p>1.
 Collection will be at SG AI CTF event on 5 Nov Event Day at MBS</p>
 <p>2.
 Members of team must be physically present to collect the merchandise</p>
 <p>3.
 Goodies will be given in order of referral e.g first team referred
-will receive tote bag each, second team referred will receive jaga coin each</p>
+will receive tote bag each, second team referred will receive Jaga coin each</p>
 <p>4.
 Goodies are subject to change depending on availability and will be
 on first come first serve basis.</p>